United (Commodores album)

 United is the 12th studio album by the Commodores, released on October 7, 1986 on Polydor Records.

 Overview

 The album reached number 17 on the Billboard Top R&B Albums chart.
-"Goin' to the Bank" and "Take It from Me" climbed to number two on Billboard's R&B singles charts.
-Another single, "United in Love," peaked at #22 on the Adult Contemporary chart.
+"Goin' to the Bank" climbed to number two on Billboard Hot R&B Singles chart.
+"Take It from Me" peaked at No. 38 on the US Billboard R&B singles chart.
+Another single, "United in Love", peaked at No. 22 on the US Billboard Adult Contemporary chart.

 Covers

 The Commodores covered Peabo Bryson's "Let's Apologize" from his 1985 studio album Take No Prisoners.

+Critical reception

+Ken Tucker of the Philadelphia Inquirer claimed most of "the time, the album succumbs to the usual flaw of veteran vocal groups - sophisticated technique applied to mediocre material."

+Alex Henderson of Allmusic also found "An abundance of studio musicians and outside songwriters are employed on this high-tech, pop-minded urban contemporary outing, and not surprisingly, the Commodores no longer sound distinctive...United has its moments, but it pales in comparison to 1970s classics like Movin' On, Caught in the Act, and Hot on the Tracks."
+Lennox Samuels of the Dallas Morning News noted "the group, now fronted by William "Clyde' Orange and J.B.
+Nicholas, needs good material in order to make a good record.
+The Commodores don't have that here.
+A variety of songwriters provide mostly B-grade songs, with the inevitable results."